 But like I mentioned before there is no one way.

 There are only guidelines and you can ultimately take the framework and make it your own, change it to fit your needs.

-There are many countries, many cities, businesses, and other options to choose from.
+There are many countries, many cities, businesses, and other options to choose from and start working remotely.

 Ultimately it's all up to you.

 The whole point of this article is to show you what is possible and that there is a different way to go through life.

 If you feel stuck in your current reality then this is an option for you.